ilusi0n/Tvshowsbox/README.md

 ### Why you did this? ###

 * I know that there is websites which have this functionality and a lot of more features.
 I do use one of those sites but only to know where a specific TV Show is and when is released.
 For mark watch episodes I used to write on a txt file on my computer.
 With this script I don't need it anymore.
+* I'm quite new in python, so don't expect a really good code.

 ### Dependencies ###

 * python
-* sqlite3
+* sqlite

 ### Features ###

 * Add TV Shows and Animes
 * Delete TV Shows and Animes
 * Mark next episode as watched
-* Suport for partial search
+* Support for partial search
 * List all TV Shows and Animes
 * List Wanted List
 * Support for a wanted list